 As recipients of His grace, we should pursue ways to extend grace to others out of a response to the Gospel.
 If you’re being impacted by the gospel, there are countless opportunities - both formal and informal - to serve others at Missio Dei Church.
 Serving on a ministry team is also a great way to meet people and develop meaningful relationships.
 Below, you will find several opportunities to serve others through various ministries in the life of Missio Dei.

+At Missio Dei, we work to cultivate a culture of hospitality.
 If you are great with people and enjoy meeting and making others feel welcome, consider serving on the Welcome Team.
 Team members are the first contact our guests have with the people of Missio Dei and, in some cases, the church as a whole.
 Welcome Team members are stationed throughout the building to ensure that all guests are extended a warm welcome, directed, and engaged in welcoming conversation.
 Contact: Laura Buckwalter at firstname.lastname@example.org.

 Missio Kids Team